EvgeniiPerkin/js/README.md

-# js
+# Javascript
-this is a repository for learning js
+## This repository is for recording my javascript training.
+(Freeman)

+The first 8 chapters are in a disordered state)